An Arduino frequency counter

 • RIT control.
 This provides for separate TX and RX frequencies, with both displayed.
 The receiver can be tuned without disturbing the transmit frequency.
 RX and TX frequencies can be swapped and the offset can be zeroed without turning off RIT.

 • Frequency step selection.
-There are both a menu for selecting from seven step sizes and a quick pushbutton selected step change between fine (10 Hz) and fast (100 Hz).
+There are both a menu for selecting from seven step sizes and a quick pushbutton selected step change between fine (10 Hz), medium (100 Hz) and fast (1 kHz).

 • A Save State menu option which writes most of the current parameters into EEPROM so the VFO will start in the same state the next time it is powered on.